Currarong, New South Wales

 Currarong is a small coastal fishing and tourist village of 556 houses in the Shoalhaven area of New South Wales, Australia.
 At the 2021 census, Currarong had a permanent population of 479 (occupying 38 percent of dwellings).
 The village is a haven for fishermen, with several underwater rises where fish are abundant.

 Beaches

 Currarong is surrounded by 14 white sand beaches, most notable are Warrain Beach and sheltered Abrahams Bosom beach.
-Currarong is also famous for its rock pool, the beaches and cliffs off the walking tracks around the Beecroft peninsula, and for the many protected beaches a few minutes drive away on the other side of the headland in Jervis Bay, including Long Beach, Cabbage Tree Beach and the perfectly horse-shoe shaped Honeymoon Bay.
+Currarong is also known for its rock pool, the beaches and cliffs off the walking tracks around the Beecroft peninsula, and for the many protected beaches a few minutes drive away on the other side of the headland in Jervis Bay, including Long Beach, Cabbage Tree Beach and the horse-shoe shaped Honeymoon Bay.

 Fishing and diving

 Currarong has world class fishing - rock, beach and ocean.
 A spot down the cliff from Point Perpendicular is one of the few land based locations in Australia where Yellow Fin Tuna and Marlin can be caught.
 In 2011 a new boat ramp was completed that allows for launching two boats at a time.
 The area is also renowned for its scuba diving and snorkelling.